 At its meeting on 12 June 2015, on proposal of its chairman, the Company's Board of Directors approved the "Report on the separation of the positions of chairman of the Board of Directors and managing director of the Company", which assesses the advantages of this organisational model for the company and its shareholders, with the aim of improving the Company's then existing corporate governance structure.
-The Extraordinary General Meeting of Shareholders held on 17 July 2015 analysed the process and, in order to put it into effect, resolved to increase the number of directors (setting the total at twelve) and appointed Mr Juan Francisco Lasala Bernad as an executive director of the Company.
-At its meeting on 28 July 2015, the Board of Directors appointed the new executive director as managing director of the Company.
+The Shareholders' Extraordinary General Meeting held on 17 July 2015 analysed the separation process and, in order to put it into effect, agreed to increase the number of directors by one (setting the total at twelve) and appointed the executive director of the Company.
+At its meeting on 28 July 2015, the Board of Directors appointed the new executive director to be Managing director of the Company.